ofriw/goatdb/docs/architecture.md

 After downloading the initial history, the edge node will try to maintain soft realtime synchronization with the server.
 Up to 3 times a second, the node will capture its current in-memory state, pack it into a commit representation, and append it to the underlying append-only commit graph.
 Concurrently a synchronization process copies over all missing commits between the local copy of the graph and the remote copy on the server.
 Conceptually, think how multiple developers read and edit their local copies on their own machines, then sync with the central server on github.
 It's the same except in realtime and for your app's data.

-In order to really be able to commit and sync in realtime, GoatDB must be able to resolve merge conflicts automatically in an efficient enough way.
+In order to really be able to commit and sync in realtime, GoatDB must be able to resolve merge conflicts automatically and efficiently.
 Read more about [Conflict Resolution](./conflict-resolution.md).

 GoatDB also employs a probabilistic synchronization protocol based on exchanging Bloom Filters in realtime.
 Read more about it [here](./sync.md).